An Under Used Resource

 Here are some of the challenges:

-- The water quality is poor.
-This has been confirmed by tests done in recent years.
+- The water quality is improving and this has been confirmed by tests we have done in recent years but it needs care to ensure that it doesn’t become polluted.

-- The pond is overcrowded with carp, mallard ducks, Canada geese and black-headed gulls.
+- The pond is overcrowded with carp, mallard ducks, Canada geese and black-headed gulls abd recently Egyptian Geese.

-- The amount of waste material produced, supplemented by artificial feeding, is too great and has created serious pollution, limiting the range of plant life.
+- The amount of waste material produced, supplemented by artificial feeding, is too great and has created serious pollution including along the pond edge.

-There is a very limited range of pond life, due to a number of causes:
+There is still a limited range of pond life, due to a number of causes:

-- Too many predators, both fish and water fowl, consume the small water creatures, such as dragonfly and damselfly larvae and other water invertebrates, so that they never become established in the pond.
+- Too many predators, both fish and water fowl, consume the small water creatures, such as dragonfly and damselfly larvae and other water invertebrates, so that they don’t easily become established in the pond.

 There are problems linked to feeding the ducks and geese.